Impression: Teddybär mit Fieberthermometer

 Background information

-Protective and warning mechanism of the child's organism
+Understanding fever: The protective and warning mechanism of the child's organism

 What is behind the project?